Librettist - Lyricist

 I’m changing my professional name to Lauren Kahane.
 Why?
 The name “Taslitz” doesn’t conjure who I aspire to be as an artist.

+“Kahane” is not a random choice.
 My father, Lawrence, was born to Milton Kahane.
 Milton died in his early 30s, when my father was three.
-A few years later, his mother - my grandmother – Gloria, married Joe Taslitz, who adopted my father.
+A few years later, my grandmother, Gloria, married Joe Taslitz, who adopted my father.
 Lawrence Kahane became Lawrence Taslitz.
-My father didn’t tell my sister, brother and me that he'd been adopted until we were adults, concerned we wouldn’t treat Joe like our grandfather.
+My name should be, was "meant" to be, is - Lauren Kahane.

 A word about Joe Taslitz: